aura-nw/testnets/euphoria-1/euphoria-ivp.md

 In order to participate in the IVP, validators must pass these following requirements:

 - Participating in our KYC process.
 The KYC process is to make sure people don’t cheat the system by running multiple validator instances as well as ensuring that we aren't involved with criminal activities.
-- As indicated by our lawyers, citizens of the US, mainland China or any UN sanctioned countries are **NOT eligible** to participate in the program as we cannot airdrop tokens to citizens of these countries.
+- Citizens of any UN sanctioned countries (Afghanistan, Cuba, Iran, North Korea and Syria) are **NOT eligible** to participate in the program.

 Demonstrate their capability in running a proof-of-stake validator node by providing their existing portfolio.
 We are very open to work with reputable Cosmos validators, but if you are experienced in other types of popular blockchain networks, it is acceptable.
 Additionally, there can be exception if the validator is either: